whaleygeek/MyLittleComputer/README.md

 Feel free to fork this code, add more features to it, but let me know what you do with it!

+Current work
+====

+Just implemented some extended instructions that allow multiply and divide to work.
+This works in the compiler as well (the grammar has been extended to allow them with the correct precedence)

+Looking at possibility of writing a librarian and a linker, so that the multiply and divide routines could be written by children, and then put into a library and linked into the code.
+This would actually be better than using extended instructions, as the multiply routine is part of the standard syllabus to implement.
+It would also make the explanation of what the role and operation of a librarian and a linker are much easier, by example (again, this is something that is covered on the syllabus)

+Making command line parameter passing format consistent across all tools (some use redirection, some use command line parameters, at the moment)

 New ideas
 ====

 Of course, I have lots of new additions to add to the compiler, but feel free to do some of these yourself!

 * multiply and divide
-* compiler intrinsics (mult, div, rem, mod, shift)
+* compiler intrinsics or extended instructions (rem, mod, logical-shift, arithmetic-shift)
 * variables
 * support for negative numbers
 * if statements
-* using HLT 1..
-HLT 999 to implement OS calls
+* using T 01..T 99 to implement OS calls (TRAPS)
-* using IO 3..999 to implement file io, GPIO, network IO, and other neat things
+* using H 3 ..
+H99 to implement other hardware, such as: file io, GPIO, network IO, and other neat things
 * loops
-* call and return stack
+* call and return stack (single level, and multi level with a stack pointer)
 * function calls
 * function return results
 * function parameters
 * global and local variables
+* lifetime and scope
 * a larger memory space for programs
 * better optimisations in the compiler
 * a command line debugger
 * a tiny IDE written in Python
 * a visual debugger with single step and breakpoints
 * an interface to Minecraft (of course!)
+* a way to switch between bases seamlessly so that a binary machine can be used too

 David Whale

 @whaleygeek

-28th June 2016
+2nd July 2016